AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 We would like everyone to be a part of the open research process, and we believe that sharing the ideas in an informal manner first will help us gather feedback and improve the theory before formalizing it into academic papers.
 Why this is important?
 We would like to make the theory as theoretical and as structural as possible, so that it can be easily applied to various AI paradigms and models.
 That's why it is crucial to have a wide range of feedback from different perspectives, especially from those who are working on developing AI inference systems and training new models.
 We appreciate any feedback if you apply the theory and find interesting results or new methodologies derived from it.

-Once the theory is more established and widely accepted, we plan to write formal papers to present the findings in a traditional academic format and submit them to well-suited tracks of conferences and journals.
+Once the theory is more established and widely accepted, we plan to write formal papers to present the findings in a traditional academic format and submit them to well-suited tracks of conferences and journals of different fields and disciplines.

 ## Repository Structure
 - `research-log/`: A collection of research notes, experiments, and findings related to the project.